 From Legal Aid to the Legislature

 Judge Gorman returned to Cincinnati in 1964 and was focused on entering private practice.
 Before beginning at his firm, however, he spent nine months with Legal Aid of Greater Cincinnati, gaining experience practicing law.
-At Legal Aid, he worked in the division that focused on a federal program through the Office of Economic Opportunity.
+At Legal Aid, he worked in the division.
 He also worked in juvenile court, with a few cases in municipal court as well.